convisoappsec/conviso-docs/docs/integrations/aws-codebuild.md

 Before proceeding, we recommend reading the following [guide](../guides/code-review-strategies) to understand the different strategies/approaches for deploying Code Review.

 After choosing the strategy to be used to send deploys to Code Review, it is possible to create a specific buildspec for this action in the CodeBuild build project.
-The requirements for executing this functionality are the settings made previously (creation of the compilation project and definition of the ```CONVISO_API_KEY``` secret) and also the existence of a project at Conviso Platform, as the project key is required, which in the code will be the ```CONVISO_PROJECT_CODE``` variable.
+The requirements for executing this functionality are the settings made previously (creation of the compilation project and definition of the ```FLOW_API_KEY``` secret) and also the existence of a project at Conviso Platform, as the project key is required, which in the code will be the ```FLOW_PROJECT_CODE``` variable.

 Below are code snippets from the ```conviso-buildspec.yml``` file, which illustrates the creation of a unique job for deploying code review in the three available strategies: